SaraBecelaere/STREAM-PRS/README.md

 #### LDpred2 and lassosum2 specific parameters

-*Note: Make sure that you specifiy ldref_hm3_plus, adapting the other parameters is optional.*
+*Note: Make sure that you specifiy map_hm3_plus and ldref_hm3_plus, adapting the other parameters is optional.*

+- map_hm3_plus: fill in the name of the map file (+ directory where it is stored)
 - ldref_hm3_plus: fill in the full path to the directory that contains the LD reference matrices for LDpred2 and lassosum2
 - values_h2_grid: fill in a list of values that will be used to change the estimated heritability value in the grid model (default: "c(0.3, 0.7, 1, 1.4)")
 - values_p_grid: fill in which values for the proportion of causal variants (p) should be tested in the grid model (default: "seq_log(1e-5, 1, length.out = 21)")